Luxury Swiss Timepieces Since 1758

 The Gevril Watch Company continues in the spirit and tradition of the legendary Jacquas Gevril, headed by Swiss Watch Company UTC (International distributors of Audemars Piguet, Breguet, Breitling, Bertolucci and Girard-Perregaux.)

 Gevril Patents the unlocked crown indicator.
-Journalist and PhD in Philology, Dr. Phillipe Roland Carrera of Peseux, Switzerland records the history of Gevril in his book, aptly titles, "Gevril."
+Journalist and PhD in Philology, Dr. Phillipe Roland Carrera of Peseux, Switzerland records the history of Gevril in his book, aptly titled, "Gevril."

 Gevril launches the "15 Degrees" which features an exchangeable bezel, the UCI mechanism and 24 hours of 360 degrees with a caliber of B0110.

 Gevril introduces the "TriBeca" an automatic chronograph limited to 500 pieces.

 Gevril is acquired by a Swiss family with a passion for watches.
 The brand is faithful to tradition; in the Gevril workshops, production revels in the astute craftsmanship and spirit of 250 years ago

 Gevril introduces three new collections: "Sea cloud," the diamond studded "Lafayette", and the profound "Avenue of Americas."